astronomer/docs/learn/airflow-openlineage.md

 :::warning

-Running OpenLineage with Airflow On Astro prior to Astro Runtime 9 (Airflow 2.7) is not recommended.
+Running OpenLineage with Airflow on Astro prior to Astro Runtime 9 (Airflow 2.7) is not recommended.
 Prior to Airflow 2.7, OpenLineage could cause tasks to get stuck in the running status indefinitely.

 :::